Restream/reindexer/replication.md

 }
 ```

-- `last_lsn` - current lsn of this node (leader and follower will have the same LSN values for each record)
+- `last_lsn_v2` - current lsn of this node (leader and follower will have the same LSN values for each record)
 - `ns_version` - current namespace version.
 This value is set during namespace creation
 - `temporary` - namespace is temporary
 - `incarnation_counter` - number of switches between master slave